 Breast Surgery May be Unnecessary for Appropriately Selected HER2+ Patients in the Future

 These were the findings of a new study comparing the clinicopathologic characteristics of HER2+ patients who had no evidence of residual cancer on a pathology report following NCT with those who did.
 NCT is chemotherapy delivered prior to primary traditional surgical treatment to help optimize the intervention.
-The study was presented here at the annual meeting of the American Society of Breast Surgeons.
+The study was presented in April at annual meeting of the American Society of Breast Surgeons.

 “More than 56,000 cases of HER2+ breast cancer, a comparatively aggressive tumor, are diagnosed in the U.S. annually,” says lead researcher Susie Sun, MD, University of Texas MD Anderson Cancer Center.
 “Evidence is growing that certain patients are exceptional NCT responders, suggesting that when properly identified someday certain of these women may be candidates for non-operative treatment.”